Platform – Table of Contents

 • Cut the work week with no loss of net pay or benefits to spread available work around in accordance with the aim of producing for use and public need, rather than for the maximization of private profit.

-• A 100-percent capital flight tax on corporations and capitalists who attempt to leave the state.
+• A 100-percent capital flight tax on major corporations that leave the state.

 Rebuilding our Communities